From Kleisli Categories to Commutative C*-algebras: Probabilistic Gelfand Duality: Preliminaries on C* -algebras

 Here we have written a fat dot $\scalar$ for scalar multiplication, to distinguish it from the algebra's multiplication $\cdot$.
 For $z=a+bi\in\C$ we have the conjugate $\overline{z} = a-bi$.
 Often we omit the multiplication dot $\cdot$ and simply write $xy$ for $x\cdot y$.
 Similarly, the scalar multiplication $\scalar$ is often omitted.
 We then rely on the context to distinguish the two multiplications.

 A \emph{$C^*$-algebra} is a *-algebra $A$ with a norm $\|-\|\colon A \rightarrow \R_{\geq 0}$ in which it is complete, satisfying the conditions $\|x\| = 0$ iff $x=0$ and:

-The last equation $\|x^{*}\cdot x\| = \|x\|^{2}$, is the \emph{$C^*$ identity} and distinguishes $C^*$-algebras from Banach *-algebras.
+The last equation $\|x^{*}\cdot x\| = \|x\|^{2}$, is the \emph{$C^*$-identity} and distinguishes $C^*$-algebras from Banach *-algebras.
+We remark at this point that a Banach *-algebra admits at most one norm satisfying the $C^*$-identity.
+The reason for this is that the spectral radius $r(x)$ is definable in terms of the ring structure of the algebra, and for self-adjoint elements $r(x) = \|x\|$ \cite[Proposition 4.1.1 (a)]{KadisonR83}.
+If $x$ is an arbitrary element, $x^* \cdot x$ is self-adjoint, so $r(x^* \cdot x) = \|x^* \cdot x\| = \|x\|^2$.
 In the current setting, each $C^*$-algebra is unital, \textit{i.e.}~has a (multiplicative) unit $1$.
+A consequence of the axioms above is that $\|1\| = 1$ unless the $C^*$-algebra is the unique one in which $0 = 1$.
 A $C^*$-algebra is called \emph{commutative} if its multiplication is commutative, and \emph{finite-dimensional} is it has finite dimension when considered as a vector space.

 An element $x$ in a $C^*$-algebra $A$ is called \emph{positive} if it can be written in the form $x = y^{*}\cdot y$.
 We write $A^{+}\subseteq A$ for the subset of positive elements in $A$.
 This subset is a cone, which is to say it is closed under addition and scalar multiplication with positive real numbers.
 The multiplication $x\cdot y$ of two positive elements need not be positive in general (think of matrices).
 The square $x^{2} = x\cdot x$ of a self-adjoint element $x = x^{*}$, however, is obviously positive.
 In a \emph{commutative} $C^*$-algebra the positive elements are closed under multiplication.
 A cone $A^+$ in a vector space defines a partial order as follows.